 top of page

-LaSalle County Historical Society Campus is located on the banks of the Historic I & M Canal in the quaint Village of North Utica.
-The Campus consists of six locations including: Canal Warehouse, Heritage Center, Aitken One Room School House, Blacksmith Shop, and our 1875 Barn.
+The LaSalle County Historical Society Museum Campus is located on the banks of the historic I & M Canal, in the quaint Village of North Utica, IL.
+The Campus consists of six locations including: our Canal Warehouse, Heritage Center, the Aitken One Room Schoolhouse, a Blacksmith Shop, and our 1875 Barn.

 Canal Warehouse Museum